Community nurses, also known as district nurses, play a crucial role in the primary health care team.

 They are qualified nurses who provide care and support for patients out of hospital, mostly in patients own homes, in clinics based in GP surgeries or within health centres.

-They can be assisted by nursing auxiliaries who may visit to assist with tasks which need extra hands, but surprisingly few people know about how much they really do.
+They can be assisted by health care assistants who may visit to assist with tasks which need extra hands, but surprisingly few people know about how much they really do.

 Community and district nurses have to be adaptable to a variety of workplaces and provide care without the resource of a hospital environment.